 For instance, while SearchWorks does actively compete for local SEO search terms, we only do this for specific keywords, as other much larger Philippine SEO agencies have had years to consolidate their lead for the choicest search terms.
 Because of this, we are more likely to put resources into referrals, content marketing, PPC, and social media advertising, depending on the situation.

-This isn’t to say our approach is the best one for you.
+This isn’t to say our approach is going to be the best one for you.
 Other SEO agencies with different specializations and target markets have had success with such strategies as cold-calling and email marketing.
 Others have even benefitted from more traditional marketing channels.
 You can test different things to find a comfortable yet productive mix of channels that match your expertise and help you meet your lead generation goals.

 Hopefully, these lead generation ideas will help your SEO agency or freelance practice gain the cash flow it needs to further thrive and develop.

-If there’s one lesson you should take away from all of this, it’s that while getting new leads is important, the quality of the leads often matters more than the quantity.
+If there’s one lesson you should take away from all of this, it’s that while getting new leads is important, the quality of the leads matters more than the quantity.
 Some popular lead generation strategies like social media ads and cold calling can help you rack up an extremely high number of leads.
 However, as many as these leads are, they are unlikely to be as valuable as the leads that you get from direct referrals, thought leadership, or delighting clients by effectively growing their business.

 In our experience, prioritizing these methods has not only helped us lower our lead generation costs but has also led to longer, more fruitful client engagements that have helped stabilize the agency’s finances.
 The beauty of these approaches is that they tend to be self-reinforcing.
 So long as we keep helping the wider SEO community and keep delivering good results for our clients, more high-quality leads just naturally follow.